-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-Q Mark one) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended October 31, 2018 3 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-35394 Guidewire Software, In (Exact name of registrant as specified in its charte Delaware (State or other jurisdiction of 36-4468504 (L.R.S.
-Employer (State or other jurisdiction of Incorporation or organization) (i.K.S.
-Employer Identification No.) 1001 E. Hillsdale Blvd., Suite 800 Foster City, California 94404 (Address of principal executive offices) (Zip Code) (650) 357-9100 (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $x \in \mathbb{N}$ No \square Act of 1934 during the preceding 12 months (or for such shorter period that the re- egistrant Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to uch shorter period that the registrant was required to submit such files).
-Yes x No □ Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 m onths (or f Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting ompany," and "emerging growth company" in Rule 12b-2 of the Exchange Act. company.
-See definition of "large accelerated filer," "accelerated filer," "smaller re porting arge accelerated filer x Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company
+FORM 10-Q Mark one) x QUARTERLY REPORT PURSU - ANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 ., For the quarterly period ended January 31, 2019 ☐ TRANSITION REPORT PURS UANT TO SECTION 13 OR 15(d) OR OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to .
+Commission file number: 001-35394 - Guidewire Software, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of 36-4468504 (I.R.S.
+Employer Incorporation or organization) Identification No.) 1001 E. Hillsdale Blvd., Suite 800 Foster City, California 94404 (Address of principal executive offices) (Zip Code) (650) 357-9100 (Registrant's telephone number, including area code) $N\!/\!A$ (Former name, former address and former fiscal year, if changed since last report) ed to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ents for the past 90 days.
+Yes x No \Box during the preceding 12 months (or for such shorter per iod that the registrant registrant has submitted electronically es required to submit such files).
+Yes x very Interactive Data File required to be submitted pursuant to Rule 405 of I No \Box Regulation S-T (§232.405 of this chapter) during the pre ceding 12 months (or Indicate by check mark whether the company," and "emerging growth company accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "large accelerated filer," "accelerated filer ," "smaller reporting Large accelerated filer x Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company